symfony/symfony1-docs/more-with-symfony/en/14-Playing-with-Symfony-Config-Cache.markdown

       // ...
     }

+The custom configuration handler could be registered either in the constructor of the form enhancer class as above or in a config_handlers.yml file located in one of your config directory:

+    [yml]
+    # config/config_handlers.yml
+    config/forms.yml
+      class: sfSimpleYamlConfigHandler
+      file: %SF_ROOT_DIR%/lib/config/sfSimpleYamlConfigHandler.class.php

+>**NOTE**
+>You must specify the full path to your custom configuration handler
+>source files under the `file` entry as the configuration is initialized
+>even befaure the autoloading.

 The config cache needs to be told what to do when a certain configuration file is requested by the application.
 For now we've instructed the config cache to use `sfSimpleYamlConfigHandler` to process `forms.yml`.
 This config handler